andrewdavey/assembly-client-dotnet/README.md

 To run the tests continuously `dotnet watch test`

 Build and Release are automatically run on commits to master (and accepted Pull Requests).

+Branch commits and pull requests are automatically released under pre release versions to: https://www.myget.org/F/assembly-client-dotnet/api/v3/index.json

+If you want to test before releasing then you can use this feed to access development versions.